 - The previous result is no longer true if there are "frictions". - The most obvious friction is idiosyncratic party preferences as in the probabilistic voting model.
 In this case, each politician has a captured audience, and will be able to push his policies (at least a little bit) in the direction of his bliss point.
 (What is a simple proof of this?) - Another friction might be preventing certain types of parties from entering.
-For example, parties representing the interests of certain ethnic groups or worker groups are banned from elections in many countries (e.g., Turkey, Burma). - If we have that both parties are to the right of the median voter, then the above theorem doesn't work.
+For example, parties representing the interests of certain ethnic groups or worker groups are banned from elections in many countries (e.g., Turkey, Burma). - If we have that both parties are to the right of the median voter and there are no pure rents from coming to power, then the above theorem doesn't work.